iamarunbrahma/nb-link-checker/README.md

 # Notebook Link Checker

-This tool scans through all Jupyter notebooks in a specified directory, extracts URLs from markdown and code cells, and validates if the links are valid or broken.
+This tool scans through all Jupyter notebooks in a specified directory, extracts URLs from markdown and code cells, and checks if the extracted links are valid or broken.

 ## Features